***** (5 star) Ugly Dog Skiffle Combo Do It Again!!, March 10, 2004

 Harry Dodds, Now Dig This, June 2004.

 People flocked to listen to him and the local artists performing.
-That was followed on Sunday by a brilliant performance by the Ugly dogs Skiffle Band.
+That was followed on Sunday by a brilliant performance by the Ugly Dog Skiffle Combo.
 Others performing superbly over the two days were Glinn West, Emma Williamson, Roger Dale, Patrick Macauley, The Cromer Smugglers, The Keel Band, The Castaways, Lee Westell and Liam Dolan.

 Sheringham Community Newspaper 17th October 2003